 - Doctors, newborn babies, hospitals: Visit a large nearby hospital.
 Many hospitals are open to the public and allow visitors.
 You might be able to see newborn babies in the nursery, and it’s educational to look for scrubs, wheelchairs, gurneys, stethoscopes, etc. Also, consider purchasing an inexpensive doctor kit.

 - Airplanes: Take a trip to the airport.
 If you’re in a car, look for a road that loops around the back of the airport that will allow you to watch planes taking off.
 And if you happen to have an aviation museum near your home like this one your child will love the hands-on experience of climbing into a cockpit and “flying” helicopters.

 - Cooking: Cook together, and set up a mini-kitchen for your little chef.
 Have your child climb up on a step stool so that he or she can see all of the action.
-Depending on your child’s ability and age, he or she can pour flour into a batter, mix scrambled eggs, spread jam on toast, pull husks off of corn, etc. A mini-kitchen can be as simple as fashioning a stove out of a low cabinet that’s repainted and covered with little kitchen accessories.
+Depending on your child’s ability and age, he or she can pour flour into a batter, mix scrambled eggs, spread jam on toast, pull husks off of corn, etc. Here is information donated types of games like apps and see online friv games, which are played on devices and gadgets, such as laptops, mobile phones and others.
+Many of these games can be found on various websites and some of them are free.
+A mini-kitchen can be as simple as fashioning a stove out of a low cabinet that’s repainted and covered with little kitchen accessories.
 Here’s a smart and simple DIY kitchen idea.